Upload a document to connect with a notary online 24/7

 We’d like to help with general information wherever we can, so let us know of any questions at email@example.com.

-What types of documents can be notarized using this service?
+What types of documents can be remotely notarized?

-Just about every document which needs to be notarized in the paper world can be electronically notarized online on the Notarize platform.
-There are a few exceptions, so see below.
+Just about every document which needs to be notarized in the paper world can be electronically notarized online using the Notarize platform, with a few exceptions.

 Can I notarize a document for use outside the United States?

 If you’re present within the United States when you have your document notarized, you can ordinarily take that document and use it outside the United States by having the designated state agency (usually the Secretary of State’s office) issue and attach to the notarized document an “Apostille.”
 Currently, most Secretaries of State are still putting in place the systems for issuing Apostilles for electronically signed and notarized documents, so if you need to use your document out of the United States, for now you should have it notarized using traditional means.
 Please check back and we’ll update these FAQ’s as state authorities put in place the ability to issue Apostilles for electronically signed and notarized documents.

 If you’re outside the United States when you access a notary on the Notarize platform, you can sign your document and get it notarized, but your document must be solely for use in the United States.

 If Notarize is unable to notarize a particular document, will I be charged?